‘Totems of Hope’ was funded by an Arts Council England ‘Developing your Creative Practice’ award in 2021.

 The imagery evolved from an analogue collage series evoking the ‘Sacred Feminine’; images of transformation and empowerment reference both modern and classical mythologies, synthesizing ancient Western and Eastern cultural traditions as hybrid ‘totems’.
 Sources include medieval religious paintings and icons, Tudor/Baroque era royal portraiture, and myriad sculptural and symbolic/natural forms.

 The banners incorporate sumptuous velvet and damask fabrics, hand-constructed with all their human imperfections alongside the precision of cutting-edge digital technologies; a fusion of tradition and the contemporary.
-Embroidered motifs are partly deconstructed by my interventions with the machinery.
+Embroidered motifs, reminiscent of the Eccliastical, are partly deconstructed by my interventions with the machinery.